-The Canterbury DHB has revealed it asked for $438 million dollars to rebuild its terribly overcrowded and rudown hospital - but had no choice but to settle for a third of that.
+The Canterbury DHB has revealed it asked for $438 million to rebuild its terribly overcrowded and rundown hospital - but had no choice but to settle for a third of that.

 The board's resolution goes to the Government's Capital Investment Committee on Monday, for approval.

 This puts an end to a three-year fight by the DHBs' top doctors for a six storey fully-fitted Tower 3, and an early start on Tower 4 with more wards and surgical theatres.

 Sir John told our reporter Phil Pennington he understands angst over the building.
 He says he felt it too when he got this message from the government's Capital Investment Committee about the bid for $400 million.